tomasbjerre/simple-bitbucket-commit-checker/README.md

 * Be easy to configure as an administrator of Stash.
 Any rejection reason delivered to the committer should be configurable.
 * Be easy to use as a committer.
 With user friendly rejection messages, that clearly explains what was wrong and how to fix it.
-* Be well tested.
-If a feature cannot be easily tested, it should not be added.

-If too much effort is put into restricting commit messages, chances are the checker will grow too complex.
-It will be hard to maintain and users wont trust its features.
-For example this checker will never check any referred issues in other systems to make sure their status is correct.
-Such an integration is just waste of time, committers will find a way around it anyway.
-Instead the goal here is to inform the committer about any faulty commits and how to correct them.

 ## Developer instructions
 You will need Atlas SDK to compile the code.